Giving Day

 At first, I wanted to play football but was too nervous to speak up about it.
 Eventually, I found the courage to join, and once I started playing, I knew it was the right choice.
 The sport quickly became something I loved, and I’m glad I pushed myself to get involved.

-Paterson Eastside High School
+Hendrick Hudson High School

-High School: Paterson Eastside High School
+High School: Hendrick Hudson High School

 Bio: